cginternals/glbinding/README.md

 ## Ubuntu

 *glbinding* is provided on Ubuntu using PPAs and in [Ubuntu universe](https://packages.ubuntu.com/source/artful/glbinding) since Artful Aardvark.
-We maintain our own PPA for most recent releases.
-For Ubuntu 16.04 (xenial), 17.10 (artful), and 18.04 (bionic) use the [standard PPA](https://launchpad.net/~cginternals/+archive/ubuntu/ppa), for Ubuntu 14.04 (trusty) use the [backports PPA](https://launchpad.net/~cginternals/+archive/ubuntu/backports-ppa).
+We maintain our own [PPA](https://launchpad.net/~cginternals/+archive/ubuntu/ppa) for most recent releases.
 Using the current PPA as example, the following lines install *glbinding* including the GLFW examples:

 ```shell